Endotrivial modules for finite groups via homotopy theory: Introduction

 \subsubsection{Acknowledgements}

-The idea for this paper arose from hearing a talk by Jon Carlson at Eric Friedlander's 70th birthday conference at USC explaining his conjecture with Thevenaz \cite{CT15} and Balmer's work on weak homomorphisms \cite{balmer13}.
+The idea for this paper arose from hearing a talk by Jon Carlson at Eric Friedlander's 70th birthday conference at USC in 2014, explaining his conjecture with Th\'evenaz \cite{CT15} and Balmer's work on weak homomorphisms \cite{balmer13}.
 I'm grateful to him and Paul Balmer for inspiring conversations on that occasion.
-I would also like to thank Ellen Henke, Anne Henke, and Bob Oliver for patiently answering my group theoretic questions, and Bob Oliver also for offering helpful comments on a preliminary version of this paper.
+I would also like to thank Ellen Henke, Anne Henke, Bob Oliver, Geoff Robinson, and Ron Solomon for patiently answering my group theoretic questions, and Serge Bouc, Jon Carlson, David Craven, Joshua Hunt, Radha Kessar, Nadia Mazza, Bob Oliver, Jacques Th\'evenaz, and especially Steve Smith for helpful comments on preliminary versions of this paper.
+Last but not least a big thanks to two anonymous referees whose detailed reading caught several inaccuracies and led to many improvements of the exposition.

+The author enjoyed the hospitality of MSRI Berkeley, Spring 2018 (NSF grant DMS-1440140) and the Isaac Newton Institute, Cambridge, Fall 2018 (EPSRC grants EP/K032208/1 and EP/R014604/1) where the manuscript was revised.